jenessawhite/100daysofios/log.md

 **Today's Progress:** More iDine work but this time on the checkout flow.
 Learned a lot about state, two way binding, and how Swift handles forms.

 **Thoughts:** It's kind of crazy how fast you can put together a moderately challenging app in Swift.
 I don't feel like there's a large barrier to the language which has been nice.

+### Day 6: 2/19/2020
+**Today's Progress:** Today I got a look at modifiers for forEach loops.
+I made a few mental mistakes, mostly probably due to fatigue.

+**Thoughts:** Doing these at night is hard.
+I might try to do more of my days in the morning.
+It'll probably be easier to focus when other people aren't awake.